-The British astronomer Fred Hoyle (who earlier hypothesized the eclipse-predictingpotential of Stonehenge's Aubrey Holes) was the first to propose that once a star has run through its hydrogen fuel, the inward force of gravity eventually forces the fusion of helium into carbon, oxygen, and other elements in the periodic table.
-Since each new element requires even greater temperatures and pressures to force them to fuse, eventually no new fusion is possible.
-For a star like our Sun, its core collapses into a white dwarf star, a tiny ball of carbon atoms no larger than the Earth, while all the rest of its gasses are blown out into space.
-For the most massive stars, an explosion as bright as a billion stars shining all at once accompanies this death.
-During this supernova explosion the atoms in the star collapse then rebound, ripping the star apart from the inside out.
-For a fraction of a second it becomes the universe's largest particle collider, producing the other naturally occurring elements in our periodic tables.
-The star's explosion scatters all of these into space to eventually become incorporated into new stars (and the planets that form around them).
+The British astronomer Fred Hoyle (who earlier hypothesized the eclipse-predicting potential of Stonehenge's Aubrey holes) was the first to propose that once a star has run through its hydrogen fuel, the inward force of gravity eventually forces the fusion of helium into carbon, oxygen, and other elements in the periodic table.
+Since each new element requires even greater gravitational pressures to force them to fuse, the initial mass of each star determines the end product after which no new fusion is possible.
+For our Sun, the last element formed is carbon, after which its core collapses into a white dwarf star, a tiny ball of carbon atoms no larger than the Earth; the rest of its gases are blown out into space.
+For the most massive stars, where elements as complex as iron are made, the end of their nuclear production occurs in an explosion as bright as a billion stars shining all at once.
+During this supernova explosion, the atoms in the star collapse and then rebound, ripping the star apart from the inside out.
+For a fraction of a second, it becomes the universe's largest particle collider, producing the other naturally occurring elements in our periodic tables.
+The star's explosion scatters all of these atoms into space, and eventually they become incorporated into new stars (and the planets that form around them).
 The spectral lines of carbon, oxygen, and iron that we see in the Sun are only there because other stars lived and died long before ours ever formed.
 They are the source of the lead in our batteries, the silver in our banks, and the uranium in our warheads.
-The iron in our blood was formed in the ancient hearts of stars and with every breath we take we breathe in the oxygen those stars left for us.
-They are a part of us; every atom in your body, other than hydrogen, was once an atom in the heart of a star.
-All of us are the universe on Earth.
+The iron in our blood was formed in the ancient hearts of stars, and with every breath we take we breathe in the oxygen those stars left for us.
+They are a part of us: every atom in your body, other than hydrogen, was once an atom in the heart of a star.
+As the astronomer Carl Sagan said, "We are star stuff."

 This is a revelation both uplifting and humbling.
 It is the dream of the astrologers that we are intimately tied to the stars at an atomic level.
 At the same time it is a disquieting thought that the physicists who discovered this cosmic connection are many of them the same ones who found another, less uplifting use for nuclear processes.
-The physicist Hans Bethe who discovered how helium is fused went on to become the head of the theoretical branch of the Manhattan Project developing the first nuclear bomb in World War II.
-Edward Teller discovered the energies produced in the nuclear fusion at work in stars and then went on to do the same for the even more powerful hydrogen bombs.
-The fathers of stellar fusion are the fathers of the atomic and hydrogen bombs - bombs that for a brief moment unleash the conditions at the core of our Sun on the surface of our tiny planet.
-How appropriate then that Zeus, in his anger at Prometheus for stealing the celestial fire, sent evil into the world locked in a box we opened in our curiosity.
+The physicist Hans Bethe, who discovered how helium is fused, went on to become the head of the theoretical branch of the Manhattan Project, which helped to develop the first nuclear bomb in World War II.
+Edward Teller, who discovered the energies produced in the nuclear fusion at work in stars, went on to do the same for the even more powerful hydrogen bombs.
+The fathers of stellar fusion are the fathers of the atomic and hydrogen bombs-bombs that for a brief moment unleash the conditions at the core of our Sun on the surface of our tiny planet.
+How appropriate then that Zeus, in his anger at Prometheus for stealing the celestial fire, sent evil into the world locked in a box.
+Like Pandora, in our curiosity we opened it.

 But there is another use for nuclear fusion on Earth.
-Should we ever find a way to safely reproduce the nuclear fusion in the Sun, using the hydrogen in simple seawater, we will unleash the power of the stars using a process that leaves behind no radiation or greenhouse gasses.
-We would be using a fuel that is found everywhere, virtually free and practically limitless.
+Should we ever find a way to safely reproduce the nuclear fusion in the Sun, using the hydrogen in simple seawater, we will unleash the power of the stars using a process that leaves behind no radiation or greenhouse gases.
+We would be using a fuel that is found everywhere, virtually free, and practically limitless.